junyjeon/FdF/README.md

 ## 📍Overview

-The fdf project on GitHub is a 3D modeling tool that allows users to create meshes for 3D objects.
-It includes tools for managing and editing vertices, faces, edges, and
+The FDF Project on GitHub is a comprehensive 3D modeling tool designed to enable users to create and manipulate 3D object meshes.
+This powerful software package comes with a robust set of features for managing and editing vertices, faces, edges, and other essential components of 3D models.
+Aimed at providing a seamless and user-friendly experience, the FDF project facilitates the design and creation process for artists, engineers, and enthusiasts alike.

 ## 🔮 Feautres